 1. Brain tumor management

 In brain tumor management, AI systems support clinical decision-making by improving MRI imaging, identifying tumor boundaries, and predicting treatment outcomes.
-Deep learning models, including artificial neural networks, help analyze medical images and patient data to improve diagnosis and prognosis.
+Deep learning models, including artificial neural networks, aid in analyzing medical images and patient data to enhance diagnosis and prognosis.

 AI algorithms help healthcare providers with treatment planning, from surgery to deep brain stimulation and drug discovery, contributing to more personalized treatment strategies.